taniaarya/personal-diary/README.md

 ### Mausam (20%)
 - Updated UI for read entry page
 - Implemented addition of mood option to diary entries
-- Deployed app to cloud to be accessible from IP address
+- Deployed app to cloud to be accessible from IP address and updated documentation

 ### Max (20%)
 - Updated UI for Home page